filamentphp/filament/packages/tables/docs/03-columns.md

 ## Color column

-The color column allows you to show the color preview from a CSS color definition, typically entered using the ColorPicker form field, in one of the supported formats (hex, hsl, rgb, rgba).
+The color column allows you to show the color preview from a CSS color definition, typically entered using the color picker field, in one of the supported formats (HEX, HSL, RGB, RGBA).

 ```php
 use Filament\Tables\Columns\ColorColumn